• Project

 • Worker

-Peter and Christy*
+Peter & Christy*

 Peter and Christy serve in French-speaking Central Africa, jointly appointed with Mennonite Mission Network.
 Peter is joining the work of a seminary and an interfaith relations office of the local churches.
 Christy works in a hospital as a nurse/midwife.
 The children are in the local French school.
 Peter is also a member at large of the Christian-Muslim Relations Team, encouraging churches and individuals through teaching, preaching, writing, and example, to build meaningful relationships with Muslims.
 Peter and Christy previously served in East Africa with their children for five years.